cj2001/jekyll-now/_posts/2018-02-11-my-experiences-with-generational-differences-in-tech.md

 ---
 layout: post
-title: My Experiences with Generational Differences in Tech
+title: My Experiences with Generational Differences in Tech (and it's not what you think)
 date: 2018-02-09
 comments: true
 ---